tinythings/sysinspect/docs/genusage/secure_transport.rst

 In normal operation, there is nothing special you need to do beyond registering the Minion and keeping the trust relationship intact.

+With the current onboarding workflow, the usual operator path is not manual ``sysminion --register`` on the host anymore.
+The preferred flow is ``sysinspect network --add ...`` on the master side, which performs the registration and startup sequence for you.

 Why This Matters
 ----------------